echa-ecm/automatic_report_generation_scripts/README.md

 To use and run the report generator  Bash script, you will need:

 - IUCLID 6 installed from version v5.15.0 onwards (both Desktop and Server versions can be used)
-- If using Windows [Git Bash](https://gitforwindows.org/) terminal installed on your local machine
+- If using Windows you will need a [Git Bash](https://gitforwindows.org/) terminal installed on your local machine
 - If using Linux or Mac you need to install the GNU Zip and GIT utilities into your system and use the provided Terminal application
 - A working FTL report template uploaded into the IUCLID report manager

-## Download and Setup
+## Setup of the script

 Open your terminal from the folder you want the tool to be installed, e.g., C:\Users\<username>\Documents\workspace.
 In Windows you can right-click on top of the folder and select Git Bash Here.